NotFlexCoder/web-scrapping/README.md

-# 🌐 Web Resource Downloader
+# 🌐 Web Scrapping Api

 This PHP script allows users to download a zip archive containing resources (such as images, CSS, JavaScript, etc.) from a provided URL.
 The script fetches the HTML of the given URL, extracts all resources (images, CSS, JS files), and bundles them into a downloadable zip file.